BlessedChiinga/202506259/README.md

 #WORKFLOW

 Start

-Input a number �
+Input a number n

-Check if �:
+Check if n = 0:

  If Yes, return 0 and end

  If No, go to next step

-Check if �:
+Check if n = 1:

  If Yes, return 1 and end

  If No, go to next step

 Calculate Fibonacci:
-Compute �
+return fib(n-1) + fib(n-2)

 Return the result

 End

 #PSUEDOCODE